Non-asymptotic Approximation Error Bounds of Parameterized Quantum Circuits: Expressivity of PQCs for multivariate continuous functions

-\paragraph{Explicit construction of PQCs for multivariate polynomials.} Although PQCs for approximate univariate functions have been constructed and analyzed, it has not yet been generally extended to the case of multivariate functions.
+Although PQCs for approximate univariate functions have been constructed and analyzed, they have not yet been generally extended to the case of multivariate functions.
 Current proofs of universal approximation for multivariate functions are nonconstructive~\cite{schuld2021effect, manzano2023parametrized} and require arbitrary circuit width, arbitrary multi-qubit global parameterized unitaries, and arbitrary observables. \citet{goto2021universal} proposed several constructions for approximating multivariate functions with the assistance of parameterized data pre-processing and post-processing, yielding a quantum-enhanced hybrid scheme rather than a purely quantum setting.

 We now move to our explicit construction of PQCs for multivariate polynomials.
 A multivariate polynomial with $d$ variables and degree $s$ is defined as $p(\bm{x}) \coloneqq \sum_{\norm{\bm\a}_1 \leq s} c_{\bm\a} \bm{x^\a}$ where $\bm{x^\a} = x_1^{\a_1}x_2^{\a_2}\cdots x_d^{\a_d}$.
 To implement the multivariate polynomial $p(\bm{x})$, we first build a PQC to express a monomial $c_{\bm\a}\bm{x^\a}$.
 The construction is a trivial extension of the univariate case: We simply apply the single-qubit PQC with Pauli $X$ basis encoding on each $x_j$ to implement $x_j^{\a_j}$ for $1 \leq j \leq d$, respectively.
 The coefficient $c_{\bm\a} \in \RR$ could be implemented by any of these PQCs.
 Thus we could construct a PQC $U^{\bm\a}(\bm{x}) \coloneqq \bigotimes_{j=1}^d U_{\bm\theta_j}(x_j)$ such that $\bra{+}^{\otimes d}\!
 U^{\bm\a}(\bm{x}) \!\ket{+}^{\otimes d} = c_{\bm\a}\bm{x^\a}$.
 The depth of the PQC $U^{\bm\a}(\bm{x})$ is at most $2s+1$, the width is at most $d$, and the number of parameters is at most $s+d$.